chavenstein/MSDS6306-Unit11-Assignment/README.md

 *ROOT/Analysis*

-* Analysis.Rmd, the actual analysis, is in the Analysis folder.
-Please navigate to it to view the analysis.
+* Analysis.md, the actual analysis, is in the Analysis folder.
+[Please navigate to it here to view the analysis.](https://github.com/chavenstein/MSDS6306-Unit11-Assignment/blob/master/Analysis/Analysis.md)

 *ROOT/Analysis/Data*